Greenhouse Gases

 It therefore increases with global warming.

-Also CFCs and HCFCs are artificial chemicals used in industry.
+CFCs and HCFCs are synthetic chemicals used in industry.

-GHG ice core data goes back 800,000 years.
-Atmospheric CO2 is nearly 30% higher than its maximum level over the past 800,000 years, from ice core data.
+This shows that Aatmospheric CO2 is over 30% higher than its maximum level (300 ppm) over the past 800,000 years, from the ice core data.

-CO2.
-Of the GHG emissions CO2 has contributed more than 60% of global warming.
+Of all the GHG emissions CO2 has contributed more than 60% of global warming.

-CO2 is also specially important for causing ocean acidification.
-The main sources are fossil fuel energy, deforestation and cement manufacturing (heating limestone).
+The main CO2 sources are fossil fuel energy, deforestation and cement manufacturing (heating limestone).

 Atmospheric CO2 is the highest in 14 million years

-It is increasing at an unprecented rate in tens of millions of years
+It is increasing at an unprecedented rate in tens of millions of years

 Multiple lines of evidence show that the rate at which CO2 has increased in the atmosphere during 1900–2019 is at least 10 times faster than at any other time during the last 800,000 years (high confidence), and 4–5 times faster than during the last 56 million years.
 IPCC AR6 WG1 {5.1.1, 2.2.3; Figures 5.3, 5.4; Cross-Chapter Box 2.1}

-CO2 equivalent CO2e All the GHGs (as a bundle) are calculated nd expressed as CO2 equivalent.
+All the GHGs (as a bundle) are calculated and expressed as CO2 equivalent.

-A special feature of methane is, the more of it there is in the atmosphere - the longer methane will last in the atmosphere
+A special feature of methane is, the more of it there is in the atmosphere - the longer methane will last in the atmosphere, because its breakdown slows down.

 Methane feedback.
-The big thing about methane now is that we are into methane feedback.
+The biggest thing about methane now is that we are into methane feedback.

-Atmospheric methane increase levelled off at 2000, but since 2007 has been on a sustained fast increase that the scientists say is due to methane feedback emissions from the warming planet.
-The sources are thought to be warming subarctic and tropical peatlands.
+Atmospheric methane increase levelled off at 2000, but since 2007 it has been on a sustained fast increase, that the scientists say is due in part to methane feedback emissions from the warming planet.
+The feedback sources are warming subarctic and tropical peatlands (wetland peat).

 Nitrous oxide is even more important now because it is the main cause of depletion affecting the stratospheric ozone UV protective layer